 Cameco conducts advertising to support various activities in the local community.
-In 2023, much of the advertising was conducted through social media platforms, local news websites and local radio.
+In 2024, much of the advertising was conducted through social media platforms, local news websites and local radio.

-Social media advertising was used to build awareness of Cameco's Step Up for Mental Health activities including the golf tournament in Blind River, as well as the application process for funding and the community barbeque.
+Social media advertising was used to build awareness of Cameco's Step Up for Mental Health golf tournament in Blind River, as well as the application process for funding and the community barbeque.
 The social media campaigns on Facebook and Instagram ran at various times through the year:

-- Blind River Cameco Charity Golf Tournament

-- Cameco Fund for Mental Health Applications Blind River
+- Blind River Cameco Charity Golf Tournament - Cameco Fund for Mental Health Applications Blind River

-- Cameco community barbeque